 Edinburgh, UK | 04 Nov 2021

-Human moral judgements towards artificial intelligence systems
+Work-in-progress talk: Human moral judgements towards artificial intelligence systems